 Don’t Leave It Too Late

-Studies of couples who come for couples therapy suggest they ‘put up with’ the problem for an average of 6 years.
+Studies of couples who come for relationship counselling suggest they ‘put up with’ the problem for an average of 6 years.

 Can you see the problem?

 You’re absolutely right, 6 years is a long time to be living in an unhappy relationship, so don’t be like these couples, don’t wait until it’s too late.

 Most of them are looking to improve their relationship because they’ve got stuck in some kind of power struggle or negative cycle.